-The substantial construction completion date for the project, as set forth in the project manual and drawings is November 8, 2024.
+The substantial construction completion date for the project, as set forth in the project manual and drawings is December 20, 2024.
 See applicable start date and interim completion dates in the General Requirements (Division One) - Part 1 Work Sequence section.

-LIQUIDATED DAMAGES:

-$\Box$ Shall, or $\boxtimes$ Shall not be assessed for Substantial Completion at: PER DAY

-$\Box$ Shall, or $\boxtimes$ Shall not be assessed for Final Completion at: PER DAY

-EXCLUSIONS FROM MUTUAL WAIVERS OF CONSEQUENTIAL DAMAGES: DEFAULT IS NONE.
-(If exclusions apply, project team to insert applicable exclusions below).
+LIQUIDATED DAMAGES: ☐ Shall, or ☒ Shall not be assessed for Substantial Completion at: \$PER DAY ☐ Shall, or ☑ Shall not be assessed for Final Completion at: \$PER DAY EXCLUSIONS FROM MUTUAL WAIVERS OF CONSEQUENTIAL DAMAGES: DEFAULT IS NONE .
+(If exclusions apply, the project team insert applicable exclusions below w).